 - Informative care guide

 - The terrarium is fine for a juvenile corn snake, although it won’t be big enough for an adult.
-The nice thing about Exo Terra’s enclosures, though, is that it doesn’t need lid clamps for security.
+The nice thing about Exo Terra’s enclosures, though, is that they don’t need additional lid clamps for security.

 - The heat mat covers 1/3 of the terrarium’s base, so it’s fine for creating the necessary temperature gradient.
 However, there’s no thermostat, which means that any snake housed in this kit is in danger of getting severely burned.
 There is also no way of determining temperature or humidity (less important for corn snakes) in the enclosure.